 Can a software defined WAN solve the brownout issue?

 What really needs to happen when a brownout occurs?
 Traditional WANs, as we have touched upon here, often struggle to respond to the quasi-outage conditions that surround a brownout.
 Faster, more intelligent network mechanisms are needed.

 Enter the software defined WAN.
-An SD-WAN solution such as Talari’s THINKING WAN excels at the tasks required to navigate a brownout:
+An SD-WAN solution such as Talari’s Failsafe SD-WAN excels at the tasks required to navigate a brownout:

 - It constantly measures the quality of network paths for latency, jitter and packet loss, while measuring performance to the destination.